Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/salesforce.md

  You can create your authorization profile to obtain an access token and use it to complete integration without using Kore.ai's Salesforce app for authorization.

+1. Select **Custom**.
-1. Click **Select Authorization**.
+2. Click **Select Authorization**.
-2. Select **Create New**.
+3. Select **Create New**.
-3. Select the type of authorization mechanism.
+4. Select the type of authorization mechanism.
+   i.
+Select oAuth v2
+  ii.
+Navigate to **login.salesforce.com** and log in iii.
+Navigate to Apps → select the app → Click on Auth iv.
+Copy Client Id from Salesforce into Client Id field to Kore.ai platform
+   v.
+Copy Client secret from Salesforce into Client Secret field to Kore.ai platform vi.
+Copy Authorization URL (https://login.salesforce.com/services/oauth2/authorize) vii.
+Copy Token URL (https://login.salesforce.com/services/oauth2/token) viii.
+Add below scopes
+      1. full
+      2. refresh_token
+      3. offline_access
-4. Save **Authorization Profile**.
+5. Save **Authorization Profile**.
-5. Select the created Authorization Profile to complete integration.
+6. Select the created Authorization Profile to complete integration.
 6. Click **Enable**.

 **What can be achieved by integrating Salesforce CRM with the Kore.ai XO Platform?**